 Specific Genres Have Specific Behavioral Influences

-Some musical genres impact psychology and purchasing behavior regardless of demographic.
+Some musical genres impact psychology and purchasing behavior regardless of demographics.

 Research over the past few decades has revealed some interesting findings.